parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

 This benchmark uses Apache Spark and runs a collaborative filtering algorithm in memory on a dataset of user-movie ratings.
-The metric of interest is the time in seconds of computing movie recommendations.
+The metric of interest is the time in seconds for computing movie recommendations.

-The explosion of accessible human-generated information necessitates automated analytical processing to cluster, classify, and filter this information.
+The explosion of human-generated information necessitates automated analytical processing to cluster, classify, and filter this information.
 Recommender systems are a subclass of information filtering systems that seek to predict the 'rating' or 'preference' that a user would give to an item.
 They have become extremely popular in recent years and are applied in various applications.
-The most popular ones are movies, music, news, books, research articles, search queries, social tags, and products in general.
+Movies, music, news, books, research articles, search queries, and social tags are the most popular.
 Because these applications suffer from I/O operations, most are running in memory nowadays.
-This benchmark runs the alternating least squares (ALS) algorithm which Spark MLlib provides.
+This benchmark runs the alternating least squares (ALS) algorithm provided by Spark MLlib.

 ### Datasets